rahultumpala/rahultumpala.github.io/_posts/010-right-mountain.md

 **Are you climbing the right mountain?**

-I'd like to share my objective point of view to this question, with a few illustrations to deliver my point.
+I'd like to share my objective point of view to this question with a few illustrations.

 I viewed the path to success in this manner.